physionetchallenges/python-example-2024/README.md

 where

-- `labels` is a folder with labels for the data, such as the training database on the PhysioNet webpage (you can use the `records100` folder from the below steps);
+- `labels` is a folder with labels for the data, such as the training database on the PhysioNet webpage (you can use the `ptb-xl/records100/00000` folder from the below steps);
 - `test_outputs` is a folder containing files with your model's outputs for the data; and
 - `scores.csv` (optional) is file with a collection of scores for your model.

 ## How do I create data for these scripts?

 You can use the scripts in this repository to generate synthetic ECG images for the [PTB-XL dataset](https://www.nature.com/articles/s41597-020-0495-6).
+You will need to generate or otherwise obtain ECG images before running the above steps.

 1. Download (and unzip) the [PTB-XL dataset](https://physionet.org/content/ptb-xl/).
-We will use `ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3` as the folder name that contains the data for these commands, but you can replace it with the path on your machine.
+We will use `ptb-xl` as the folder name that contains the data for these commands (the full folder name is currently  `ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3`), but you can replace it with the absolute or relative path on your machine.

 2. Add information from various spreadsheets from the dataset to the WFDB header files:

         python prepare_ptbxl_data.py \
-            -i ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/records100 \
+            -i ptb-xl/records100/00000 \
-            -d ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/ptbxl_database.csv \
+            -d ptb-xl/ptbxl_database.csv \
-            -s ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/scp_statements.csv \
+            -s ptb-xl/scp_statements.csv \
-            -o ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/records100
+            -o ptb-xl/records100/00000

 3. [Generate synthetic ECG images](https://github.com/alphanumericslab/ecg-image-kit/tree/main/codes/ecg-image-generator) on the dataset:

         python gen_ecg_images_from_data_batch.py \
-            -i ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/records100 \
+            -i ptb-xl/records100/00000 \
-            -o ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/records100 \
+            -o ptb-xl/records100/00000 \
             -se 12345

 4. Add the file locations for the synthetic ECG images.
 You can use this folder for the `train_model` step:

         python add_image_filenames.py \
-            -i ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/records100 \
+            -i ptb-xl/records100/00000 \
-            -o ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/records100
+            -o ptb-xl/records100/00000

 5. Remove the waveforms, certain information about the waveforms, and the demographics and diagnoses to create a version of the data for inference.
 You can use this folder for the `run_model` step:

         python remove_waveforms.py \
-            -i ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/records100 \
+            -i ptb-xl/records100/00000 \
             -d \
-            -o ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/records100_no_waveforms_diagnoses
+            -o ptb-xl/records100_no_waveforms_diagnoses/00000

 ## Which scripts I can edit?